 Series editors: Roger Cooter, Harriet Ritvo, Carolyn Steedman, Bertrand Taithe

-Series editor: Lynn Abrams, Cordelia Beattie, Pam Sharpe and Penny Summerfield
+Series editor: Lynn Abrams, Cordelia Beattie, Julie Hardwick and Penny Summerfield

-The Historical Approaches series aims to make a distinctive contribution to current debate about the nature of the historical discipline, its theory and practice, and its evolving relationships to other cultural and intellectual fields.
-The intention of the series is to bridge the gap that sometimes exists between learned monographs on the one hand and beginners’ manuals on the other, by offering works that have the clarity of argument and liveliness of style to appeal to a general and student readership, while also prompting thought and debate among practising historians and thinkers about the discipline.
-Titles in the series will cover a wide variety of fields, and explore them from a range of different angles, but will have in common the aspiration of raising awareness of the issues that are posed by historical studies in today’s world, and of the significance of debates about history for a broader understanding of contemporary culture.
+This series examines the nature of the historical discipline, its theory and practice, and its evolving relationships to other cultural and intellectual fields.
+The series offers books that have the clarity of argument and liveliness of style to appeal to a general and student readership, while also prompting thought and debate among practising historians and thinkers about the discipline.
+All books in the series aspire to raise awareness of the issues that are posed by historical studies in today’s world, and of the significance of debates about history for a broader understanding of contemporary culture.

 Aimed at new researchers in history, this series offers practical introductions to specific genres of source, and to sources pertaining to specific sub-disciplines of history.
 Every volume provides a survey of the historiography, examines relevant methodological issues, looks at available primary sources in different media and formats, and discusses the problems of their access and interpretation.
 The books include practical case studies and examples to guide your research, and handy tips on how to avoid some of the pitfalls which may lie in wait for the inexperienced researcher.
 The guides are suitable for advanced final-year undergraduates, master’s and first-year PhD students, as well as for independent researchers who wish to take their work to a more advanced stage.